 3. What ethical obligations must Larry respect with regard to XYZ’s job offer?

 L's ethical obligations with regard to XYZ's job offer involve the conflict of interest rules and also an attorney’s corresponding duties of loyalty confidentiality under both the MR and the CRPC.
-The conflict of interest rules govern an attorney’s relationship with current, past (and also prospective) clients.
+The conflict of interest rules governs an attorney’s relationship with current, past (and also prospective) clients.
 Broadly speaking, an attorney owes all clients, past and present, a duty of loyalty and a duty of confidentiality.
-There are separate conflict of interest rules that govern each of these client relationships.
+There is a separate conflict of interest rules that govern each of these client relationships.